“Orthodontic treatment can start shortly after regenerative surgery.”

 Dr. Tietmann: I think so.
 We compared the outcome of this combined approach with results from a previous study performed in our private practice when only regenerative periodontal surgery but no orthodontic tooth movement was done.3 Treatment including orthodontic tooth movement delivered around 0.7–0.8mm more radiographic bone gain.
 The probing pocket depth was reduced even more with the combined therapy.
 These findings seem to indicate a possible “stimulating” effect of orthodontic tooth movement in the early healing phase on the regenerative outcomes.

-Dr. Tietmann: Most important is the patients’ adherence.
-It’s a long therapy – will the patient comply the entire time?
-During treatment and afterwards, it is very important to visit regularly with the patient depending on their needs in supportive therapy but at least every 3-months.
+Dr. Tietmann: Most important is the patients’ compliance.
+It’s a long therapy – will the patient follow the instructions the entire time?
+During treatment and afterwards, it is very important to visit regularly with the patient depending on their needs in supportive therapy but at least every 3 months.